 Other mental health disorders

-As previously mentioned, there are cultural insinuations that prevent Asian Americans and Pacific Islanders from getting the help they need.
-Often, these cultural barriers come upon as years and years of ingrained mindsets that are hard to break.
+As previously mentioned, there are cultural insinuations that prevent Asian Americans and Pacific Islanders from finding the help they need.
+Often, these cultural barriers are related to culturally ingrained mindsets that may be hard to break:

-- Protecting their image and showing that they are successful – associated with the concept of “saving face” this Asian American and Pacific Islander culture shows that a lot of them care about the facade they put up in front of others.
+- Protecting their image and demonstrating that they are successful are associated with the concept of “saving face” in some Asian American and Pacific Islander cultures.

-- Having hesitations due to religious beliefs – some people within the community think that their disorders are spiritual in nature, which means that seeking medical help isn’t necessary.
-However, with much education, seeking professional help can both be a spiritual and scientific kind of treatment that is suited to each individual’s needs while respecting their religious background.
+- Having hesitations due to religious beliefs may occur.
+Some people within the communities may think that their disorders are spiritual in nature, which means that seeking medical help isn’t necessary.
+But they may find treatment that incorporates science and spirituality.
+This treatment honors an individual’s needs and respects their religious background.

-These cultural barriers are similar to misconceptions, but both professionals and individuals from this group must educate themselves with these narratives.
-It can help Asian Americans and Pacific Islanders become more open and receptive to start and continue addiction treatment when these issues are discussed.
+These cultural barriers are similar to misconceptions, and treatment professionals and individuals from these groups could educate themselves about these perspectives.
+Discussing such issues can help Asian Americans and Pacific Islanders become more open and receptive to addiction treatment and other options.
+Talk to a Intake Coordinator

-How Can Asian-Americans and Pacific Islanders Get Help For Addiction Disorders?
+How Can Asian Americans and Pacific Islanders Find Help for Addiction Disorders?

-Seeking a high-quality rehab center with diverse treatment options
+Finding high-quality rehab centers with diverse treatment options

-One of the most important characteristics of an ideal rehab center for Asian Americans and Pacific Islanders are those with a multitude of treatment options.
-This will help them get a more custom-tailored treatment that respects and considers their cultural and racial background.
+An ideal rehab center for Asian Americans and Pacific Islanders is a center with a multitude of treatment options.
+The variety of options can help people receive custom-tailored treatment that considers and respects their cultural and ethnic backgrounds.

 Encouraging family and friends

-When it comes to a diverse country such as the United States, culture shouldn’t be a hindrance to treatment–but rather a tool to exhibit compassion and understanding.
-Though these differences come obvious to people with various backgrounds, it is better to view cultural uniqueness as an opportunity to listen more and find solutions for substance abuse that truly work.
+In a country as diverse as the United States, culture shouldn’t be a hindrance to treatment.
+Instead, it should be a tool to show compassion and understanding.
+Although people have different backgrounds, their cultural uniqueness provides opportunities to listen and to find solutions to treat addiction and other problems.